 Margaret Schindel has traveled for business and pleasure for 40+ years.
 She shares travel tips to help others make the most of their trips.

-Gifts to Help Business Travelers Relax, Recharge, and Be Productive and Comfortable
+Gifts to Help Business Travelers Relax and Recharge

 As any "road warrior" will tell you, having to live out of a suitcase, deal with airlines, airports, long car trips, and checking in and out of hotels on a regular basis is stressful, uncomfortable, and tiring.
 That's why I've handpicked these terrific items you can give to help make their routine trips for work more productive, comfortable, and stress-free.